A woman sitting in her chair and leaning back with a confident smile.

 Depending on what you're trying to accomplish, there are products with different focuses:

-• Budgeting apps and services help you manage the day-to-day flow of your money by linking bank and billing accounts.
+• Budgeting apps and services can help you manage the day-to-day flow of your money by linking bank and billing accounts.
 You can use these apps to see where your money is going, make sure payments are made on time, decide what you have available to spend at a given moment, and start building your savings.

 What should you look for in a financial aggregator?